 Are there alternatives to punishment in Louisiana?

 The answer to this question is yes, there are alternatives to jail time and fines that can be acquired with the help from our drug defense lawyers if you were charged with MDMA offenses.
 In the event the prosecutor has a good case against a client, we take an alternative, yet aggressive, approach to getting a more positive and healthy result.
 We coordinate treatment and rehabilitation which may lead to a better deal with the prosecution.
 We also have many contacts within the system that understand drug treatment and rehabilitation, especially with experience dealing with MDMA related offenses.
 Treatment is often times the best route to take that will actually end up benefiting the client in many ways.
 Treatment may help get a better result in his/her criminal case but also take care of the underlying issue of drug addiction so the client can become more happy and functional in their personal life without the use of drugs like MDMA.

 Were you recently charged with an MDMA offense including possession, manufacturing or distributing in Livingston Parish or Denham Springs, Louisiana?
 If so, Carl Barkemeyer is here to help you.
 We have a team of drug defense lawyers that are experienced and very knowledgeable with drug offenses including MDMA and Ecstasy.
 The punishments for MDMA charges in Louisiana are very strict and can cause great harm to your and your family’s personal lives.
 We can help you in your defense by fighting for your case and trying to help with alternatives to punishment including treatment and rehabilitation which is a healthier option for most drug users and addicts.
-If you or a loved one has been charged with an MDMA offense in Livingston Parish, call Carl Barkemeyer, Criminal Defense Attorney, at (225) 964-6720.
+If you or a loved one has been charged with an MDMA offense in Livingston Parish, call the Barkemeyer Law Firm at (225) 964-6720.